 Formally document how the PyPA uses Python Enhancement Proposals (PEPs), for maintaining interoperability specifications defined by the PyPA.

 The processes for the PyPA's activities are outlined below:

 The PyPA will use PEPs for defining, and making changes to, the interoperability specifications maintained by the PyPA.
 Thus, the Python Steering Council has the final say in the acceptance of these interoperability specifications.

 It is expected (but not required) that the Python Steering Council would delegate authority to sponsor and/or approve/reject PEPs related to packaging interoperability specifications, to individuals within the PyPA community.
 At the time of writing (June 2020), the Python Steering Council has standing delegations for currently active packaging interoperability specifications.

 A PyPA member can put forward a proposal and call for a vote on a public PyPA communication channel.
 A PyPA committer vote is triggered when a PyPA committer (not the proposer) seconds the proposal.

 The proposal will be put to a vote on the PyPA-Committers mailing list, over a 7 day period.
 Each PyPA committer can vote once, and can choose one of +1 and -1.
-If at least two thirds of voters vote +1, then the vote succeeds.
+If at least two thirds of recorded votes are +1, then the vote succeeds.

 PyPA committer votes are required for, and limited to, the following kinds of proposals:

 Proposing the acceptance of a project into the PyPA organization.
 This proposal must not be opposed by the existing maintainers of the project.